 Peter Clark Center.
-Location of services including learning difference and academic support.
+Center dedicated to student success and providing world-class support for faculty, students, and parents — bridging research and practice to transform teaching and learning.
 Named for a beloved former teacher, administrator, parent of alumni and friend who died in 2012.

 PowerSchool.
 Software used by teachers to record grades.
-In MS & US, parent portals are opened at various times during the school year.
+In MS and US, parent portals are opened at various times during the school year.

-Project Adventure (MS & US).
+Project Adventure (MS and US).
 Indoor and outdoor activities that help students define their comfort zone and challenge themselves to test their own boundaries.

 Publishing (LS).
 Program to “publish” students’ written work in book form.
 Parent volunteers provide word processing, binding and laminating services.

 RMC.
 Repair and maintenance center for student and faculty laptops, located in the main hallway near the MS media center.

 Samuel A. Salas Commons.
 Front entrance to the school with a fireplace, tables, chairs, chess tables and displays of items from Breck’s history.
 Named for Sam Salas, who served as Breck headmaster from 1987-2007.